Fudan-iGEM/2023-wiki/docs/src/model.md

 ## Assumption

-1. The expression of antigens and nanobodies within *E.coli* is uniform.
+1. The expression of antigens and nanobodies within *E. coli* is uniform.
 2. The ample supply of nutrients.
 3. The biofilm is unfolded in a two-dimensional plane, with no consideration for three-dimensional structure at present.
-4. The consumption rate ($K$) and replenishment rate ($F$) are influenced by the strength of antigen-nanobody binding among *E.coli*.
+4. The consumption rate ($K$) and replenishment rate ($F$) are influenced by the strength of antigen-nanobody binding among *E. coli*.